Board of Directors Roles, Responsibilities and Qualifications

 Leadership, governance and oversight

 ACHA Board Members consider ACHA a philanthropic priority and make annual gifts that reflect that priority.
 So that ACHA can meet its strategic objectives and credibly solicit contributions from businesses, foundations, organizations and individuals, ACHA expects every Board Member make an annual contribution that is commensurate with his/her capacity.
-In addition every Board Member is expected to cultivate additional gifts to the organization from individuals, businesses and other contacts within his/her sphere of influence.
-Specifically for fiscal year 2020, every Board Member is required to make an annual financial contribution of at least $7,500, raised or contributed, and of which a minimum of $1,500 must be a personal donation.
+In addition, every Board Member is expected to cultivate additional gifts to the organization from individuals, businesses and other contacts within his/her sphere of influence.
+Specifically, for fiscal year 2021, every Board Member is required to make an annual financial contribution of at least $10,000, raised or contributed, and of which a minimum of $2,000 must be a personal donation.

 Board Terms / Participation

 ACHA’s Board Members serve a three-year term and are then eligible for re-appointment for one additional three-year term.
-Board meetings are held bimonthly with at least one in-person meeting each year.
+Board meetings are held quarterly with at least one in-person meeting each year.
 Committee meetings are held at regular intervals at the discretion of each individual committee.
-Current standing committees of the Board include Governance, Finance, Programs, and Advocacy, with additional ad hoc committees formed as deemed necessary.
+Current standing committees of the Board include Governance, Finance and Nominating, with additional ad hoc committees formed as deemed necessary.

 This is an extraordinary opportunity for individual leaders who are passionate about ACHA’s mission and who have a track record of board leadership.
-Selected Board Members will have achieved leadership stature in business, government, health care or the non-profit sector.
-Their accomplishments will allow them to attract other well-qualified, high-performing Board Members.
+Selected Board Members will have achieved leadership stature in business, government, healthcare or the non-profit sector.
+They are individuals who have the ability and passion to rally their community and State in support of issues critical to the ACHD community.
+Their personal and professional accomplishments will allow them to attract other well-qualified, high-performing Board Members.

-Work: ACHA Board Members are capable and willing to attend bi-monthly Board and committee meetings, actively contribute to the discussion, and commit to participating in events.
+- Capable and willing to attend quarterly Board and committee meetings, actively contribute to the discussion, and commit to participating in key events.

-Wisdom: ACHA Board Members bring mature judgment and analytical vision to complex matters, and are wise enough and bold enough to make difficult decisions.
+- Ability to bring mature judgment and analytical vision to complex matters and bold enough to make difficult decisions.

-- Savvy diplomatic skills and a natural affinity for cultivating relationships and persuading, convening, facilitating, and building consensus among diverse individuals.
+- Natural affinity for cultivating relationships and persuading, convening, facilitating, and building consensus among diverse individuals.

 - Personal qualities of honesty, integrity and credibility.